2019 is the Year of Natural Fibers at Awbury!

-Articles written by La Salle student and Awbury intern Dan Sardaro.
+Articles written by La Salle graduate and Awbury intern Dan Sardaro.

 Flax is one of the oldest domesticated crops.
 While many plants of its time were grown for food, flax broke the mold and began being cultivated for its ability to be made into linen.